 In the years from 2005 to 2010, the OFT published details of decisions (or other, lesser, enforcement actions) in an average of around two vertical restraint cases per year.
-The OFT considers on a caseby-case basis whether an agreement falls within its administrative priorities so as to merit investigation.
-Guidance has been provided on these priorities in the OFT's October 2008 Prioritisation Principles. outdoor advertising.
-Finally, the OFT launched in November 2010 an invitation to comment on the possible withdrawal of the Specified Domestic Electrical Goods Order.
-Along with the OFT and Competition Commission's approaches to their respective ongoing cases, the OFT's approach to the possible withdrawal of this somewhat anomalous order (which bans the recommending of resale prices and which mandates, in certain circumstances, the provision to interested buyers of the supplier's criteria for selecting buyers), may give wider guidance on the assessment under UK and EU competition rules of a variety of common vertical restraints.
+The OFT considers on a case-by-case basis whether an agreement falls within its administrative priorities so as to merit investigation.
+Guidance has been provided on these priorities in the OFT's October 2008 Prioritisation Principles.